CommanderThrow/single-page-cv/README.md

-## Reclaiming my Virginity
+## Welcome

-Step 1 : What the effing is HTML?
+This is just my CV/Resume.
+Feel free to browse through the rest of my repository.